 Although it didn't fail on the 4 points I had identified (or surprisingly, the high suspension and altered geometry) I had ordered the parts I needed so I will fix these minor problems myself.

-The garage didn't rip me off on parts or labour costs, and offered a free retest so I'll be using them next year.
+The garage didn't rip me off on parts or labour costs, and offered a free re so I'll be using them next year.